 Juan Cabanillas–Gonzalez graduated in Physics at Universidade de Santiago de Compostela in 1999.
 He got a PhD in Physics from Imperial College London working with photophysics of conjugated polymers with Prof. Donal Bradley.
 In 2003 he started a post-doctoral stage at Politecnico di Milano with Prof. Guglielmo Lanzani.
-In 2009 he was appointed Ramon y Cajal fellow at IMDEA Nanociencia (Madrid).
-His main research interests concern with excited state dynamics in conjugated polymers and the application of these materials to different fields such as lighting, light detection and chemical sensing.
+In 2009 he was appointed Ramon y Cajal fellow at IMDEA Nanociencia.

 The group investigates the use of time-resolved spectroscopy (transient absorption and time-resolved photoluminescence) for the understanding and optimization of fundamental processes in organic-based devices.
 Additionally we fabricate and characterize devices such as polymer laser resonators, polymer waveguides or photodectors.
 Currently, our research is focused on these topics:

-- Photophysics of novel conjugated polymers with improved emission and light amplification properties.
-Interchain interactions in solid state often lead to unwanted broad photoinduced absorption which overlaps spectrally with stimulated emission.
-We study the excited-state dynamics of polymers with chemical structures which promote optical gain upon reducing inter-chain interactions.
-Examples of these poly- mers are conjugated polyrotaxanes with cyclodextrin rings surrounding the backbone, polymers with bulky side-chain substituents or polymers with backbone encapsulated by cyclic side-chain substituents.
+Conjugated polymers for photonics: relation between structure and light amplification properties.
+We study the optical gain and stimulated emission properties of conjugated polymers with femtosecond transient absorption spectroscopy.
+We focus on chemical structures designed to promote optical gain upon reducing inter-chain interactions.
+Examples are conjugated polyrotaxanes with cyclodextrin rings surrounding the backbone, conjugated molecules with bulky side-chain substituents or polymers with self-threading side-chains.

 - “Role of Amorphous and Aggregate Phases on Field-Induced Exciton Dissociation in a Conjugated Polymer”, Marta M. Mróz et col. Phys.
 Review B 87, 035201 (11pp) (2013)